chadfurman/chadfurman.github.io/_posts/2015-09-11-rapid-app-development-with-ionic-sails-and-mongo.markdown

 tags: [ionic, sails, mongo, mvp, REST, hybrid app]
 ---

-Curious about Hybrid App development and/or REST APIs built in Javascript?
+Curious about hybrid app development and/or REST APIs built in JavaScript?

 ---------------